simondparsons/basic-vision/models/README.md

 ## VGG9

 A mistake.
 The initial implementation of VGG8_3 ended up with a 128 unit convolution layer just before the FC layer.
 By the time I discovered the mistake I had run all the experiments and found this interloper had outperformed other VGG8 variants on Fashion MNIST.
 TBC, the architecture was 3 sets of pairs of convolutional layers, with 32, 64 and 128 filters, followed by a convolutional layer with 128 filters, a 1024 unit FC layer and an n-class output layer.
-With the additional layer it is a very lightweight 9 layer network.
+With the additional layer it is a very lightweight 9 layer network, but performs poorly.

 ## VGG11